Barclays sees generational shift, rivals smell blood

 Barclays faces risks in carrying out its plan.
 It will “meaningfully reduce” the number of clients, with most focus on the top 1,000 who deliver 75 percent of the investment bank’s revenues.

 The investment bank will also still be left with 490 billion pounds of assets.
-While smaller than U.S. players such as JP Morgan (JPM.N), it will remain the largest investment bank in Europe with more assets than the “core” businesses of Deutsche Bank (DBKGn.DE) and Credit Suisse CSGN.VX after they also pruned operations.
+While smaller than U.S. players such as JP Morgan, it will remain the largest investment bank in Europe with more assets than the “core” businesses of Deutsche Bank and Credit Suisse after they also pruned operations.

-Barclays is exiting most commodities business and is likely to retreat from areas including emerging markets and interest rate trading products, structured products, securitization and cross currency swaps.
+Barclays is exiting most commodities business and is likely to retreat from areas including emerging markets and interest rate trading products, structured products, securitisation and cross currency swaps.

 Areas where the bank is strong - such as rates in the G10 leading economies, foreign exchange and credit trading and debt capital markets - will be less affected.
 It is also sticking with its equities and advisory operations, which have expanded in the last three years, require less capital and appear set for yet stronger growth.